geekblower/100-Days-Of-Code/README.md

-# 100 Days of Code
+# 100 Days of Problem Solving

 Trying to be consistent with problem solving by solving as many problems as I can in the next 100 days.